Understanding mental shortcuts and how they increase user engagement

-Everyday we are faced with the decision to choose between a Yes or a No. In this case, we are often using our past experiences to decide.
-This tremendously decreases our cognitive load and ease the decision process.
-Below is an explanation on mental shortcuts, it’s usage in the E-Commerce industry, how you can trigger user behaviors and increase their engagement.
+Every day, we are faced with the decision to choose between a Yes and a No. In this case, we often use our past experiences to make decisions.
+This tremendously decreases our cognitive load and eases the decision process.
+Below is an explanation of mental shortcuts, their usage in the E-Commerce industry, and how you can trigger user behaviors and increase their engagement.

 Increasing Sales in E-Commerce

 If you are one of those who are using GoDaddy for managing your domains, you are probably getting emails with the subject “Save 35% today” almost every few days.
 Nonetheless, if you navigate to the website right away, you still can get the 30% off for all domain purchases or other products.
-But why does GoDaddy still sends emails to their users shouting about their sales?
+But why does GoDaddy still send emails to its users shouting about its sales?

-I as a user already know that certain items are priced at the same price, but I am still more likely to buy that item under the “Save 35% today” campaign rather than purchase it at a non-sale time.
-The simple reason is the usage of the word “Save” gives us the idea of a Sale.
+As a user, I already know that certain items are priced the same, but I am still more likely to buy that item under the “Save 35% today” campaign rather than purchasing it at a non-sale time.
+The simple reason is that the usage of the word “Save” gives us the idea of a Sale.
 This indicates a discount in our daily life.
-Every time we see this in any shop online or offline, it triggers our behavior to purchase an item despite it being the same price or a higher price because we feel that we are getting a benefit out of it.
+Every time we see this in any shop, online or offline, it triggers our behavior to purchase an item, even if it's at the same price or a higher price, because we feel that we are getting a benefit out of it.

-Mental shortcuts can be found in different places and situation.
-For example, a person may have experienced meeting a smart individual dressed in a sharp suit.
-The next time he or she encounters an individual in a sharp suit, they will automatically perceived that person as smart.
-GoDaddy does the same thing here too.
-They remind us every few days that they have a discount, which is fake, but still your mind triggers to open the link because you immediately believe it is a Sale.
+Mental shortcuts can be found in different places and situations.
+For example, a person may have experienced meeting a bright individual dressed in a sharp suit.
+The next time he or she encounters an individual in a sharp suit, they will automatically perceive that person as competent.

 Why “Representativeness Heuristic”